+You will be prompted to enable the NETGEAR Smart Wizard Wireless Assistant.

 c.
-Next you will be prompted to enable the NETGEAR Smart Wireless Assistant.

 Click Yes to accept this option.

-If you choose No, you must read the Windows XP documentation for an explanation of how to use the Windows XP Wireless Networks configuration utility.
+If you choose No, you must read the Windows XP documentation to learn how to use hte Windows XP wireless network configuration utillity.